 What is a Biotech Company?

 A biotech company is a business that focuses on medical research and development.
 Scientists have discovered new drugs, therapies, and medical technologies to cure diseases or improve existing conditions.
 They often create medications containing living organisms such as bacteria, viruses, and fungi.
 These medications are usually referred to as biopharmaceuticals.
 Biotech companies will take these biopharmaceuticals and sell them to doctors and patients needing a lot of money.
-Financial success in the biotech industry is all about controlling your operating costs and maximizing your sales revenue.
+Financial success in the biotech industry is about controlling operating costs and maximizing sales revenue.
 What’s cool about this business is that you create living organisms in a lab and then sell them to people as medications.

 Three factors shape biotech, namely: